goldbergyoni/nodebestpractices/README.md

 # `4.
 Testing And Overall Quality Practices`

 \_We have dedicated guides for testing, see below.
-The practices here are a brief summary of these guides
+The best practices list here is a brief summary of these guides

 a.
 [JavaScript testing best practices](https://github.com/goldbergyoni/javascript-testing-best-practices)
 b.
 [Node.js testing - beyond the basics](https://github.com/testjavascript/nodejs-integration-tests-best-practices)